-Notice: Students convicted of violating any federal or state drug possession or sale law will become ineligible for Title lv federal financial aid under the circumstances indentified below.
+Notice: Students convicted of violating any federal or state drug possession or sale by law will become ineligible for Title IV federal financial aid under the circumstances identified below.
 Title IF financial aid includes the Federal Pell Grant, Federal SEOG Grant, Federal Direct Loans, Federal Stafford, PLUS and Perkins Loans and Federal Work-Study programs.

 Conviction of Drug Possession

 Students convicted of drug possession are suspended from eligibility for Federal

 Title IV Aid for

 • Indefinitely on the third offense

 Students convicted of drug sales are suspended from eligibility for Federal Title

 • Indefinitely on the second offense

 A student’s suspended eligibility for Federal Title IV Aid may be lifted if one of the

 following conditions exists: